Merchant QR code, how do they work?

 from product packaging to payment acceptance, the marketplace has welcomed and adopted QR codes pretty quickly.

-Payment acceptance by QR codes has been proved as a low-cost alternative.
+QR code payments are one of the low-cost options.
 Merchants can easily create and display customized QR codes eliminating the need for expensive POS infrastructure.

 QR or Quick Response codes are similar to the bar codes but unlike the bar codes, QR codes can store a huge amount of data.